cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this application, let D be a collection of plaintext passwords obtained by prover P. For each password p in D, P computes Evaluate on `GG.HashToGroup(p)`, and stores the result in a separate collection D'.
-P then publishes D' with Y, its public key.
+P then publishes D' with `pkS`, its public key.
 If a client C wishes to query D' for a password p', it runs the VOPRF protocol using p as input x to obtain output y.
 By construction, y will be the OPRF evaluation of p hashed onto the curve.
 C can then search D' for y to determine if